shnarazk/mios/README.md

 ##### 1.0.3

-* switches pointer-based clause containers to vector-based containers
+* uses vector-based containers instead of pointer-based clause containers
+* adds self checking option (`--validate`), which works only on satisfiable problems

 This is the last version based on MiniSat 1.14.